CAREER GUIDE

 TechnicianBlackAll gold-card requirements plus HNC/HND or foundation degree5 yearsEngineers, designers, and senior technical staff

-For registered electrical apprentices currently working towards their qualifications.
+For registered electrical apprentices working towards their qualifications.
 Requires enrolment on a recognised apprenticeship programme and a current HS&E test pass.
 Valid for the duration of the apprenticeship (typically 3 to 4 years).
-This card allows site access for apprentices working under supervision.
+It gives site access to apprentices working under supervision.

-For individuals who have completed their academic qualifications (such as the Diploma in Electrical Installation) but have not yet completed the NVQ Level 3 or passed the AM2.
-The Provisional card recognises that you have the theoretical knowledge but are still building the practical evidence for your NVQ portfolio.
-Valid for up to 3 years, during which time you should be working towards completing the NVQ and AM2.
+For people who have finished their academic qualifications — such as the Diploma in Electrical Installation — but have not yet completed the NVQ Level 3 or passed the AM2.
+It recognises that you hold the theoretical knowledge while you are still building the practical evidence for your NVQ portfolio.
+Valid for up to 3 years, during which you should be working towards the NVQ and AM2.

-For electricians with additional higher-level qualifications — typically an HNC/HND or foundation degree in electrical/electronic engineering, on top of the standard Installation Electrician requirements.
-The Technician card recognises a higher level of technical knowledge and is often held by engineers, designers, and senior technical staff.
+For electricians holding higher-level qualifications on top of the standard Installation Electrician requirements — typically an HNC/HND or foundation degree in electrical or electronic engineering.
+It recognises a higher level of technical knowledge and is often held by engineers, designers and senior technical staff.

-The ECS scheme also issues cards for: Maintenance Electricians, Electrical Improvers (experienced but without formal NVQ), Highway Electrical operatives, Fire and Security engineers, Data and Communications engineers, and Building Management Systems (BMS) engineers.
-Each has specific qualification requirements.
-Check the JIB/ECS website for the full list.
+Beyond the four cards above, the ECS scheme issues a Manager card for people in electrotechnical management roles, plus cards for Maintenance Electricians, Electrical Improvers, Highway Electrical operatives, Fire and Security engineers, Data and Communications engineers, and Building Management Systems (BMS) engineers.
+Each has its own qualification requirements — check the JIB/ECS website for the current list and criteria before you apply.

 03 · Career Guide